iamtrask/OM-Welcome-Package/README.md

 For more resources to help you learn about the specific technologies used in our projects, check out our collection of [Educational Tools]() here.<br><br>

 [**The OpenMined Learning Team**]() is also here to help you get started and work through the materials above!
-To join one of our cohorts, bootcamps, or study/discussion groups, [join our Slack org](https://slack.openmined.org) and join the channel #community_om-learners!<br><br>
+To join one of our cohorts, bootcamps, or study/discussion groups, [join our Slack org](https://slack.openmined.org) and join the channel _#community_om-learners!_<br><br>

 For more help from the community as you work through these materials, [check out our other Slack channels above](#join-slack).
-You can ask for help in the #topic_beginner_questions channel, or the specific channel for the library you're working on (beginning with #lib_).
+You can ask for help in the _#topic_beginner_questions_ channel, or the specific channel for the library you're working on (beginning with _#lib__).<br><br>

+And lastly, we understand that many people within our community are not machine learning engineers professionally, so we have put together a list of common technical terms one might hear when working inside this community.
+[Check that out here](), and feel free to create issues for any terms you would like to see added to this list!

 <br><br>
 ### Helpful Links